Princess Amelia (1803 ship)

 Princess Amelia's origins are obscure.
 Between 1803 and 1804 she made one voyage from London as a slave ship in the triangular trade in enslaved people.
-She apparently was broken up in the West Indies after having delivered the slaves that she had brought from West Africa.
+She apparently was broken up in the West Indies after having delivered the captives that she had brought from West Africa.

 Career

 Princess Amelia first appeared in Lloyd's Register (LR) in 1803.